fenago/puppet-course/quickstart/md/Lab_7.md

 ```

-If there is a possibility that some other Puppet class or application
+If there is aibility that some other Puppet class or application
 may need to modify the target file, use `file_line` instead of
 managing the file directly.
 This ensures that your class won\'t conflict
 with any other attempts to control the file.